Aggretsuko: Reception

-Critical Reception
+Critical reception

-Aggretsuko was met with critical acclaim in the United States.
-The series as whole currently holds 8/10 stars on IMDb according to 6.3K ratings.

 Season 1

 The first season of the Netflix series holds a 100% on Rotten Tomatoes based on 25 reviews, with the sites critic consensus reading, "Uniquely bleak for a Sanrio property, Aggretsuko balances biting corporate satire with adorable characters and absurdist comedy to create a surprising, insightful addition to the world of animation."
 The season has been praised for its satirical portrayal of Japan's workplace culture, and of the pressures facing Millennial women in the workforce.
 IndieWire gave the season a B+, and noted the distinctly Japanese stylistic elements of the animation that made it stand out from American productions.
 The A.V.
 Club praised Aggretsuko for dealing with mature themes like misogyny and workplace anxiety, but criticized the season's romantic subplot, calling it "aggressively lousy".

 Christmas Special

 Aiden Strawhun of IGN stated that the special "takes the fun of the first season and spinkles in a smidge of holiday flair" and complimented the special for its commentary on social media addiction, but says it was diminished by "feel[ing] like more of the same" as the preceding season.
 Polygon writer Allegra Frank called the special "heartwarming" and said that it "deserves to be a holiday classic."
 Allegra commented on Haida and his infatuation for Retsuko, calling him "the pinnacle of an adorable love interest."